-All students will be required to wear a Morton teal uniform scrub top, white or grey scrub pants, white nursing shoes or white sneakers, name tag and watch with second hand for all clinical work.
+All students will be required to wear a Morton teal uniform scrub top, teal scrub top and scrub pants, white nursing shoes or white sneakers, name tag and watch with second hand for all clinical work.
 A stethoscope, gait belt and protective goggles are also required.